 "We’ve been told of many of these arrangements being in place, and they’re completely below the radar of any authorities.
 As each will appear to be a home breeder, mum will be in place for the sales, buyers will never be able to tell the real nature of what they’re buying into.
 The breeders make their money and the poor dogs count for nothing except that.
 Their lives are horrible."

-Pictured above, Joy was recently saved from a puppy farm.
-She is looking for a new home on dogsblog.com
+Pictured above, Pixel was recently saved from a puppy farm.
+She has recently found her new forever home after being on dogsblog.com

 Operation Delphin: Disrupting the puppy farm cycle